 Over many years, empirical research in algorithms for Design Automation identified a number of fundamental problem formulations, such as Boolean satisfiability, and mustered significant efforts to solve them efficiently.
 State of the art is gauged by optimized solver implementations ("engines").
-Performance break-throughs are often due to novel algorithmic ideas, leaner implementations or the ability to apply a highly optimized engine in a novel way.
+Performance breakthroughs are often due to novel algorithmic ideas, leaner implementations or the ability to apply a highly optimized engine in a novel way.
 In this work, we suggest that graph automorphism engines can be applied to the satisfiability problem in certain cases.
-Given that the graph automorphism problem is thought to not be NP-complete (thus potentially easier than SAT) and that very little CAD research was done on high-performance engines for graph automorphism (one such work is [16]), there may be significant room for future improvement.
-To be precise, we will be dealing with the colored variant of the graph automorphism problem that can be easily extended to hypergraphs (see definitions in Section 2).
+Given that the graph automorphism problem is thought to not be NP-complete (thus potentially easier than SAT!) and that very little CAD research was done on high-performance engines for graph automorphism (one such work is [19]), there may be significant room for future improvement.
+To be precise, we will be dealing with the colored variant of the graph automorphism problem that can be easily extended to hypergraphs (see definitions in Section 3).

-Several works suggested that "breaking symmetries" in CNF formulae can speed up SAT solvers [3, 4, 5, 9, 16].
-Symmetries of a CNF formula include clause-preserving permutations of variables.
-Such permutations may involve arbitrarily many variables at once, e.g., a complete cyclic shift.
-In this work, we do not address permutations that change the CNF formula but leave unchanged the Boolean function it represents.2 However, if such symmetries are detected by other techniques [14], our proposed methods can process them in the same way as symmetries of the CNF formula.
+Besides complexity-theoretic connections between variants of Boolean satisfiability, symmetries and the hypergraph automorphism problem [2, 18], a number of works suggested that "breaking symmetries" in CNF formulae can speed up SAT solvers [4, 5, 6, 7, 11, 19].
+By a symmetry of a CNF formula we mean a permutation of its variables that does not change the formula, i.e., maps clauses to clauses.
+Such a permutation can, in principle, affect arbitrarily many variables at once, e.g., as in the case of a complete cyclic shift.
+In this work, we do not address permutations that change the CNF formula but leave unchanged the Boolean function it represents.3 However, if such symmetries are detected by other techniques (e.g., [16]), our proposed methods can process them in the same way as symmetries of the CNF formula.
 Similarly, many of the works we cite do not deal with symmetry detection, but rather assume that symmetries of the Boolean function are given.
-Using this assumption, two main directions were explored: (a) preprocessing the original CNF formula by adding symmetry-breaking clauses that do not affect satisfiability but speed up search [9], (b) extending SAT solvers, particularly those based on back-tracking, to dynamically use symmetries during the search process [5].
+Using this assumption, two main directions were explored: (a) preprocessing the original CNF formula by adding "symmetry-breaking" clauses that do not affect satisfiability but speed up search [11], (b) extending SAT solvers, particularly those based on back-tracking, to dynamically use symmetries during the search process [7].
 In this paper we pursue the pre-processing approach due to its simplicity, but will outline how our techniques can be applied within a back-tracking solver for increased efficiency.